Lynching of Roosevelt Townes and Robert McDaniels: Kidnapping and lynching

 Sheriff Edgar E. Wright obtained a "small Kodak 10-cent snapshot of Townes" and sent it to the Jackson Bureau of Investigation where "the tiny picture was enlarged."
 One hundred copies were printed and sent them to "all police departments around the south."

-On April 2, Townes was allegedly found in Memphis.
-The Memphis Police Department arrested him and attributed the following confession to him:
+On April 2, Townes was arrested in Memphis, Tennessee.
+The Memphis Police Department questioned Townes and arrested him and attributed the following confession to him:

-On April 5, the Memphis Police Department then released him to the Jackson Police Department for "safekeeping," with its "mob-proof" county jail.
+On April 5, the Memphis Police Department then released him to the police department of Jackson, Mississippi for "safekeeping," with its "mob-proof" county jail.

 On April 6, Sheriff Wright claimed that, while Townes was in his custody, Townes had confessed to shooting Windham.

 Six days later, Sheriff Wright brought Townes to the county jail, in Winona, where Townes would wait until he was to be arraigned.
 At some point, an acquaintance of Townes', Robert "Bootjack" McDaniels—described as "a lanky negro with powerful shoulders—was accused along with him.
 Authorities reported no evidence or reason for McDaniels' arrest.

 The county brought retroactive indictments against both men, effectively dating their indictments as December 30, 1936.

 Sheriff Wright did not request aid from the Governor in guarding the two men.
 Rather, on April 13, the two men were brought to the white brick courthouse around 11:15 am by Sheriff Wright and four deputies—Deputy Sheriffs Hugh Curtis and Shed Castles, and deputies Winston Blakely and McGurrah.

 Townes and McDaniels, unable to afford attorneys, were appointed three local attorneys to represent them—John E. Aldridge, Vernon D. Rowe, and W.D.
 Davis—and stood before Judge John Allen, in Winona.
 Both men pleaded "not guilty.
 The judge then adjourned "for dinner" at 11:45 a.m.

 It was stated that, following the arraignment, there was "no sign of violence;" however, it was also reported that, upon the judge calling for recess, the "crowd hurriedly left the courtroom."